Shop Essentials (Applied Mathematics)

 • Describe variables.

-• Describe the angles created by transversals.
+• Describe the angles that intersecting transversals create.

 • Solve for unknown variables on a transversal.